-Sara works as research assistant (part time) supporting Dr Darinka Czischke’s research on Co-Lab Research; and as a PhD Researcher on ‘Existenzminimum in Collaborative Housing’, under the supervision of Prof Vincent Gruis and Dr Darinka Czischke.
+Sara worked for a year as research assistant (part time) supporting Dr Darinka Czischke’s research on Co-Lab Research.
+She is currently a full time PhD researcher on ‘Existenzminimum in Collaborative Housing’, under the supervision of Prof Vincent Gruis and Dr Darinka Czischke.

 Carla Huisman, MSc, PhD (c)

 Carla Huisman is a sociologist who has studied the role of citizen participation in legitimising displacement, the precarisation of the Dutch rental housing market and the non-enforcement of regulations as a technique of governance.
 Broadly speaking, her research interest is the relation between housing policy and social-spatial inequality.
 She is currently finishing her PhD thesis entitled ‘Insecure Tenure’, under supervision of Prof. Dr. Mulder and Dr. Meijering at the University of Groningen.

 Carla currently works as post-doc researcher on the NWO-funded project Samen Wonen, Samen Onderzoeken under the supervision of Dr Darinka Czischke and Prof Vincent Gruis.